Pelican Books

-Pelican Books is a non-fiction imprint of Penguin Books founded by Allen Lane and V K Krishna Menon.
+Pelican Books is a non-fiction imprint of Penguin Books founded by Allen Lane and V. K. Krishna Menon.
 It publishes inexpensive paperbacks of academic topics intended to reach a broader audience.
 The imprint originally operated from 1937 to 1984, and was relaunched in April 2014.

 Pelican Books, 1937–1984

 Pelican Books was established in 1937 as a non-fiction imprint for low-cost intellectual paperbacks.
-Founder Allen Lane wrote, ‘We… believed in the existence in this country of a vast reading public for intelligent books at a low price, and staked everything on it.’
+Co-founder Allen Lane wrote, ‘We… believed in the existence in this country of a vast reading public for intelligent books at a low price, and staked everything on it.’
 Pelican lowered the traditional barriers to knowledge by selling books at the cost of a packet of cigarettes.
 In 1938, The Spectator reported, 'If there is any sense in saying that the culture of the world should be accessible to all without distinctions of wealth, such publications are helping to make it true.'
 These books became especially popular among the self-educating post-war generation, and Pelican was even called an ‘informal university for '50s Britons’ by The Guardian.